A Diffeomorphism Groupoid and Algebroid Framework for Discontinuous Image Registration: Introduction

 \subsection{Related work}

-Over the years, researchers have explored various approaches to tackle the challenge of sliding motion registration.
+Various approaches to tackle the challenge of sliding motion registration have been explored in the literature.
 These methods can generally be divided into two categories: displacement-based methods and velocity-based methods, both of which focus on developing elaborate regularization constraints on deformations.

 Various special regularizations based on displacement fields have been proposed to deal with discontinuous deformation.
 For example, total variation (TV) has been used to describe the discontinuity of the deformation field in \cite{frohn-schauf_multigrid_2008}.
 To balance the smoothness and discontinuity of the deformation field across different image regions, the modified total variation (MTV) method has been proposed in \cite{Chumchob2010A}.
 Recently a time multiscale regularization strategy has been proposed in \cite{bao2024time} to capture finer scale deformations and preserve sharper structures in images.
 Direction-dependent regularization methods have been employed in \cite{fu_adaptive_2018,schmidt-richberg_estimation_2012}, where the deformation field is decomposed into normal and tangential directions and regularized separately.